Technigo/project-express-api/README.md

 I started working on dummy-enpoints as well, but then I made the decision to actually create the post-method in one of the paths instead.
 This was a bit complex, since I had to figure out how to update a file and add objects to that array without using a database.
 The solution was to install the file-system dependencies and use it to read and write to local files.

 ## Next up
 If I had more time, I'd like to have written a documentation about this API.
-However, I might updated the project with a documentation later on.
+However, I might update the project with a documentation later on.

 ## Tech
 * Node.js